Magee House saga persists in court years after partial collapse | CBC News

 But Sbrissa contends there was never any mortar to begin with; that it's a Celtic dry stone wall with some mortar on the outside just to keep the wind out, like chinking on a traditional log cabin.

 After the wall collapsed, Sbrissa's insurance company denied him coverage, citing Cooke's report about the deteriorated mortar.
-In February 2020, Sbrissa sued his insurance company for $1.3 million, claiming it's in breach of their contract.
+In February 2020, Sbrissa sued his insurance company for $1.3 million, claiming it breached their contract.

 On Sept.
 3, 2020, the city filed a lawsuit against Sbrissa to get back the $32,000 the city says it spent on demolition work to "terminate the danger [posed by the building] and to protect the public," and also cited Cooke's report.